How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 A grand jury determines if there is enough evidence to actually support a criminal charge.
 In other words, the grand jury decides which felonies result in criminal charges.5 It is very different from a trial jury which decides if an alleged offender is guilty or not guilty.
 Grand juries are selected much like regular juries except the members serve a term instead of just hearing one case.
 A warrant or summons will be issued if a suspect has been indicted.

-Once a person understands how criminal charges work, the next step is answering the question “How do I know if I have been charged with a crime?”
+Once a person understands the workings of criminal charges, the next step is determining if one has been charged with a crime.
 There are several ways to find out if a person is subject to a criminal charge.

 Personal Background Checks